paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-004-tariff-act-of-1930.md

 #### Effective Date of 1938 Amendment
 Act June 25, 1938, ch.
 679, § 22(b), 52 Stat.
 1088, provided that: “On and after the effective date of this Act [see note set out under [section 1401 of this title](./chapter-004-tariff-act-of-1930.md#section-1401)], this section [amending this section] shall be effective with respect to merchandise entered for warehouse prior to, as well as after, such date.”

 Act June 25, 1938, ch.
 679, § 23(b), 52 Stat.
-1088, provided that: “The amendments made by subsection (a) of this section [amending this section] shall apply in the case of grain imported prior to the effective date of this act [see note set out under [section 1401 of this title](./chapter-004-tariff-act-of-1930.md#section-1401)] which, on such date, has not become abandoned to the Government under section 491 or 559 of the Tariff Act of 1930 [section 1491 or 1559 of this title], and which has remained in the custody of customs officers.”
+1088, provided that: “The amendments made by subsection (a) of this section [amending this section and sections 1559 and 1563 of this title] shall apply in the case of grain imported prior to the effective date of this act [see note set out under [section 1401 of this title](./chapter-004-tariff-act-of-1930.md#section-1401)] which, on such date, has not become abandoned to the Government under section 491 or 559 of the Tariff Act of 1930 [section 1491 or 1559 of this title], and which has remained in the custody of customs officers.”

 #### Savings Provision
 Savings provision of act Aug.
 8, 1953, which amended subsec. (b) of this section, see note set out under [section 1304 of this title](./chapter-004-tariff-act-of-1930.md#section-1304).